wang502/barca-parser/README.md

 The reason I name it as barca-parser is because I am a big fan of [FC Barcelona.](http://www.fcbarcelona.com) 🤓

+## Purpose
+This light weight HTML parser is a good example for understanding basic string parsing, usage of data structure and recursions.
+And it is also usable.

 ## Data structure used in parsing:

 ###Stack